Sachinve/PUI2015_sv1379_hw2/README.md

 ## Assignment 1: show_bus_locations.py
 * This python program (show_bus_locations.py) would show the location of the New York MTA Bus Route supplied as argument.
 * Its usage is as follows:
-- python show_bus_locations.py xxxx-xxxx-xxxx-xxxx-xxxx B52
+* python show_bus_locations.py xxxx-xxxx-xxxx-xxxx-xxxx B52

 ## Assignment 2: get_bus_info.py
 * This python program (get_bus_info.py) would dump the current latitude,longitude,stopname and stopstatus for New York MTA Bus Route supplied as argument.
 * Its usage is as follows:
--python get_bus_info.py xxxx-xxxx-xxxx-xxxx-xxxx B52 B52.csv
+* python get_bus_info.py xxxx-xxxx-xxxx-xxxx-xxxx B52 B52.csv